basvandesande/azurecodingarchitect/README.md

-The Azure Coding Architect Blog
+The Azure Coding Architect Blog.
 This is the source of my blog that can be found on https://azurecodingarchitect.com